What Are Your Thoughts on Five Feet Apart?

 What did you think of Five Feet Apart?

-I felt seen
+I was finally seen

 Response from Janeil Whitworth